Analysis | The danger of a fourth coronavirus wave, visualized

 The graphic above shows how the new rise in cases is centered in the Northeast, both in terms of the change over the past two weeks and the density of new cases.
 That matches the start of the pandemic, a year ago, when New York City was the epicenter of the outbreak.

 That was the first surge.
-The second surge occurred in the South last summer, perhaps in part because in southern states people were more likely to gather inside to take advantage of air conditioning.
+The second surge occurred in the South last summer, perhaps in part because in Southern states, people were more likely to gather inside to take advantage of air conditioning.
 During the fall and winter we had that third, massive surge, spreading outward from the Dakotas.

 You can see the virus ebb and surge over time in the interactive below.